Reactive monitoring starts with checking the availability and the response time of vital services such as

 The easiest way of managing SNMP settings is using Monitoring Packs.

-To monitor SNMP on a particular node, you need to enable SNMP monitor and set its profile and port settings otherwise it will use the default one.
+To monitor SNMP on a particular node, you need to enable SNMP monitor, set its profile and port settings - otherwise it will use the default port.

 You can quickly set alerts on numerical values using one of many threshold types available in NetCrunch.